A Foodcentric Life

 Instructions

 • Remove the beef from the refrigerator and allow to stand on the counter for 45-60 minutes to get the chill off.
 You will get better roasting results.
-Tie the tenderloin with kitchen twine at about 1″ intervals to help maintain it’s shape and roast evenly.
-Liberally sprinkle all sides with kosher salt, pepper and if using, granulated garlic.
+Tie the tenderloin with kitchen twine at about 1″ intervals to help maintain it's shape and roast evenly.
+Liberally sprinkle all sides with kosher salt and pepper.
 Rub with olive oil.
 Pre-heat oven to 400 degrees.

 • Cover a rimmed baking sheet with foil, top with a wire rack and set aside.
 Place a heavy skillet or fry pan over medium-high heat.
 When the pan is very hot, place the beef in the pan and sear on all sides, turning when a nice brown crust forms.
 After sides are seared, turn briefly on the ends to sear them as well.
 Place beef on the wire rack and set the pan aside.
 DO NOT WASH IT.